slerman12/Help-me/7-Ongoing.md

 ### (1) Goodness, truth, and sufficiency.

-Suppose some reason(s) they had for terminating me were good, true, and sufficient.
+Suppose some reasons they had for terminating me were good, true, and sufficient.
 (False, but assume true).

 ### (2) Student's negligence.